tmpim/casket-docs/docs/mitm-detection.md

     that modifies HTTP requests runs the risk of breaking HTTP, which would expose its presence (similar to how gravity exposes black holes).

-Caddy's MITM detection features work mainly because TLS proxies are implemented carelessly, documented poorly, and updated sparingly.
+Casket's MITM detection features work mainly because TLS proxies are implemented carelessly, documented poorly, and updated sparingly.